pact-foundation/pact-jvm/pact-jvm-provider-maven/README.md

 If the `stateChangeUsesBody` is not specified, or is set to true, then the provider state description will be sent as JSON in the body of the request.
 If it is set to false, it will passed as a query parameter.

+As for normal requests (see Modifying the requests before they are sent), a state change request can be modified before it is sent.
+Set `stateChangeRequestFilter` to a Groovy script on the provider that will be called before the request is made.

 ## Filtering the interactions that are verified

 You can filter the interactions that are run using three properties: `pact.filter.consumers`, `pact.filter.description` and `pact.filter.providerState`.